The Crystal Palace: Relocation and redesign

-The life of the Great Exhibition was limited to six months, after which something had to be decided on the future of the Palace building.
-Against the wishes of Parliamentary opponents, a consortium of eight businessmen, including Samuel Laing and Leo Schuster, who were both board members of the London, Brighton and South Coast Railway (LB&SCR), formed a holding company and proposed that the edifice be taken down and relocated to a property named Penge Place, which had been excised from Penge Common at the top of Sydenham Hill.
+The life of the Great Exhibition was limited to six months, after which something had to be decided on the future of the Crystal Palace building.
+Against the wishes of parliamentary opponents, a consortium of eight businessmen, including Samuel Laing and Leo Schuster, who were both board members of the London, Brighton and South Coast Railway (LB&SCR), formed a holding company and proposed that the edifice be taken down and relocated to a property named Penge Place, which had been excised from Penge Common at the top of Sydenham Hill.

-The reconstruction of the building began on Sydenham Hill in 1852.
-The building, while incorporating most of the constructional parts of the original Hyde Park building, was so completely different in form as to be properly considered a quite different structure – a 'Beaux-arts' form in glass and metal.
+The reconstruction of the Crystal Palace began on Sydenham Hill in 1852.
+The new building, while incorporating most of the constructional parts of the original one at Hyde Park, was so completely different in form as to be properly considered a quite different structure – a 'Beaux-arts' form in glass and metal.
 The main gallery was redesigned and covered with a barrel-vaulted roof; the central transept was greatly enlarged and made even higher; the large arch of the main entrance was framed by a new facade and served by an imposing set of terraces and stairways.
 The building measured 1608 ft feet in length by 384 ft feet across the transepts.

-The building, unlike the Hyde Park building, was elevated several metres above the surrounding grounds, and two large transepts were added at either end of the main gallery.
-The building was modified and enlarged so much that it extended beyond the boundary of Penge Place, which was also the boundary between Surrey and Kent.
+The new building was elevated several metres above the surrounding grounds, and two large transepts were added at either end of the main gallery.
+It was modified and enlarged so much that it extended beyond the boundary of Penge Place, which was also the boundary between Surrey and Kent.
 The reconstruction was recorded for posterity by Philip Henry Delamotte, and his photographs were widely disseminated in his published works.
 The Crystal Palace Company also commissioned Negretti and Zambra to produce stereographs of the interior and grounds of the building.
-Within two years the rebuilt building was complete, and on 10 June 1854, Queen Victoria again performed an opening ceremony, in the presence of 40,000 guests.
+Within two years the rebuilt Crystal Palace was complete, and on 10 June 1854, Queen Victoria again performed an opening ceremony, in the presence of 40,000 guests.

 Several localities claim to be the area to which the building was moved.
 The street address of the Crystal Palace was Sydenham (SE26) after 1917, but the actual building and parklands were mostly in Penge with the eastern portion in Beckenham, Kent.
 When built, most of the buildings were in the County of Surrey, as were the majority of grounds, but in 1899 the county boundary was moved, transferring the entire site to Penge Urban District in Kent.
 The site is now within the Crystal Palace & Anerley Ward of the London Borough of Bromley.

 Two railway stations were opened to serve the permanent exhibition: